This Time, Pence Wears Mask as He Tours Indiana Plant

 “So, you know, someone who's worked on this whole task force for over two months is not someone who would have done anything to offend anyone or hurt anyone or scare anyone,” she said.

-“Mayo shared the masking policy with the VP’s office,” the health care system later said in its response.
+“Mayo shared the masking policy with the VP’s office,” the health care system later said.

 The Centers for Disease Control and Prevention recommends that Americans wear cloth face coverings in public settings where other social distancing measures are difficult to maintain, such as in supermarkets, especially in areas of significant community-based transmission.

+But President Donald Trump has repeatedly expressed discomfort about mask-wearing, saying he did not intend to wear one when the CDC's recommendations were unveiled.
+Most senior staff, who are regularly tested, have followed his lead, at least when they're in the White House.

-Footage of Pence's tour of the Mayo Clinic showed him bare-faced as he met with an employee who had recovered from the virus, even though everyone else in the room appeared to be wearing one.
-He also participated in a roundtable discussion on Mayo’s coronavirus testing and research programs during which all of the other participants including Food and Drug Administration chief Stephen Hahn, top Mayo officials, Gov. Tim Walz and U.S. Rep. Jim Hagedorn, donned face coverings.
+Footage of Pence’s tour of the Mayo Clinic showed him bare-faced as he met with an employee who had recovered from the virus, even though everyone else in the room appeared to be wearing one.
+He also participated in a roundtable discussion in which every participant, from Food and Drug Administration chief Stephen Hahn to the state's governor, wore a mask except for him.

 Pence explained his decision that day by stressing that he has been frequently tested for the virus.